Behçet's disease can cause a wide range of symptoms, but it is rare for someone with the condition to have all of them at once.

 - double vision

-CVT is a type of stroke because it leads to a reduction in the blood supply to the brain.
-Like all cases of stroke, CVT should be regarded as a medical emergency.
-If you suspect that you or someone you know is experiencing CVT, you should dial 999 immediately to request an ambulance.
+CVT should be regarded as a medical emergency.
+If you suspect that you or someone you know is experiencing a stroke, you should dial 999 immediately to request an ambulance.

 Inflammation of the blood vessels can cause part of your blood vessels' walls to weaken.
 This causes the walls to bulge outwards as a result of blood pressure.
 The bulge is known as an aneurysm.

-Aneurysms do not usually cause any noticeable symptoms unless the wall of the blood vessel becomes so weak that it splits leading to internal bleeding and possible organ failure.
+Aneurysms do not usually cause any noticeable symptoms unless the wall of the blood vessel becomes so weak that it enlarges or ruptures, which can place pressure on nearby areas and can sometimes lead to internal bleeding or organ dysfunction.

 The symptoms of a ruptured aneurysm can vary depending on where in the body the aneurysm developed.
 Possible symptoms include: